SHS Graduate Risks Losing University of Ghana Admission Due to Inability to Pay Fees, Deadline Looms

 UG sets up Admission Assistance Desk

-The University of Ghana has informed successful applicants that it has set up an Admissions Assistance Desk to support newly admitted students for the 2025/2026 academic year.
+Meanwhile, the University of Ghana has informed successful applicants that it has set up a dedicated Admissions Assistance Desk to support newly admitted students for the 2025/2026 academic year.

-The desk will be located at the University of Ghana Stadium and will operate from Tuesday, December 9, 2025, to Tuesday, December 23, 2025, to provide guidance on admission processes, respond to enquiries, and offer related support services.
+The desk will be located at the UG Stadium and will operate from December 9, 2025, to December 23, 2025, to advise on the admission processes, respond to enquiries, and offer related support services.

 Read also